 Caw-caw.
 At least the bird sounds real.
 According to Stacia Martin (The Sounds of Disneyland [Disney, 2005] 31), he was voiced by "Candy" Candido, best known as the go-to guy for basso profundo in cases where even Thurl Ravenscroft couldn't get low enough.
 (Candy must have had freakin' bridge cables for vocal cords.)
 What is less well-known is that Candy was extraordinarily versatile and could do very high voices as well.
 The same source says that Candy did the raven in Sleeping Beauty and simply hauled out his raven cry again ten years later for the Mansion.

-Be that as it may, originally there were going to be several more ravens, including one in the stretching room and one in the foyer.
-(You can read about the latter one HERE).
+Be that as it may, originally there were going to be several more ravens, including one in the stretching room, one in the foyer, and one at the up ramp at the end.
+(You can read about the foyer one HERE).
 This was still going to be the case going into the spring of 1969.
 The raven was going to talk to you, along with the unseen Ghost Host.
 The 1968 show script which provided the basis for the "Story and Song from the Haunted Mansion" album preserves a lot of the raven's dialogue.
 The bird criticizes the stretchroom advice given by the GH ("He chose the coward's way!
 Caw-caw").
 I guess the GH is a little miffed, because shortly afterwards he responds by warning you that the raven is a possessed creature, and its "restless spirit" may be looking for an opportunity to "better itself."
 This bickering leaves you wondering which (if either) of these voices from regions beyond should be trusted.
 But the raven is also the one who warns you about the ghostly hitchhikers at the end, so by that point you have probably come to trust the little guy.
 He even calls you "my friends," so you see?
 He cares.
 I guess there was no caws for concern.
 (Oh shut up; it's my blog.)

 The eerie raven first appears in a Ken Anderson concept sketch.
 Marc Davis liked it and kept it, and it seems that there was never a time when it wasn't going to be part of the show.